Natural Food Brands’ Social Media: Tips and Tricks

 A study conducted by a market research firm came up with interesting information pertaining to natural food brands’ social media strategies.
 Because one-third of healthy eaters follow their favorite brands on social media, natural foods companies are finding new ways to reach their consumer base.

 What can natural foods companies with successful social media campaigns teach us about increasing engagement through social platforms?
 Here are examples of natural food brands’ social media marketing strategies that have been implemented to reach a wider customer base.

 Whole Foods is both a supermarket chain and a natural foods brand, with its own line of organic natural foods.
-When Whole Foods devised their social media campaign, their marketing team made some significant discoveries.
+When Whole Foods devised its social media campaign, its marketing team made some significant discoveries.
 Their customer base already knew the benefits of eating all-natural foods and didn’t need to be sold on a natural lifestyle.
 Instead of focusing on selling, Whole Foods turned to its social marketing.
-They used Twitter to add value to their customers’ lives by providing informative content.
+They used Twitter to add value to their customer’s lives by providing informative content.
 In fact, 60% of Whole Foods’ tweets and the majority of their Facebook posts are recipes with photos.

 Other natural food brands can provide valuable information that consumers need.
 Topics on how their foods can help people with certain medical conditions and information on food preparation safety can provide unique value to the consumer.
 Sourcing of ingredients and information about quality control are other topics that are likely to engage healthy eaters.

 Natural foods aren’t all about scientific facts and ingredient lists.
 Having fun with your products is a great way to improve natural food brands’ social media marketing strategies.